 All pupils are able to access the full national curriculum in KS3 for English, Maths, Science, History, Geography.
 At Dean Trust Rose Bridge, all KS3 pupils also partake in…

 For those pupils that require additional literacy or numeracy provision, this is also made available.
 Please see our Catch-Up page for further details.

 All pupils are able to access the full national curriculum at KS4 for English (Literature & Language), Maths, Science (Combined) and History or Geography.
 Alongside all of these EBacc qualifications, we also offer a wide range of subjects to allow students to follow their own strengths, passions and ambitions:

 Homework is seen as a very important tool to consolidate learning in class and to encourage further progress.
-All subject areas are expected to set homework once a week.
+All subject areas set homework once a week and both parents and pupils are able to track this through the use of the School Planner, and our online provision of Google Classroom and www.bromcomvle.com.
 In certain subject areas, such as within Expressive Arts, a project might last over a number of weeks.
-Our homework timetable can be downloaded from here.

-Dean Trust Rose Bridge is a very inclusive school and children with a wide range of special needs are very successfully included in our mainstream setting, with effective support appropriately targeted to them.
+Dean Trust Rose Bridge is a very inclusive school and children with a wide range of special needs are very successfully included in our mainstream setting, with effective support appropriately targeted to them. no pupil is disadvantaged in the curriculum offering they have access to because of their additional needs.
 For more information on the support we offer our SEND pupils, please contact Mrs Kelly, Assistant Headteacher.